Do Kernel and Neural Embeddings Help in Training and Generalization?: Introduction

 \section{Introduction}

 Deep neural network models \cite{BengioCV13,LeCunBH15,Schmidhuber15} provide the state-of-art results in several tasks and applications, although the theory has not been completely understood yet.
 The well-known work of \cite{Zhang17} highlighted intriguing experimental phenomena about deep network training -- specifically, optimization and generalization -- and called for a rethinking of generalization in statistical learning theory.
-In particular, two fundamental questions that need understanding are: \\
+In particular, two fundamental questions that need to be answered are: \\

 {\bf Optimization.} Why do true labels give faster convergence rate than random labels for gradient descent? \\

 {\bf Generalization.} What property of properly labeled data controls generalization? \\